 United States Holocaust Memorial Museum - Information, lesson plans, images, and music related to the destruction of the European Jews as well as communists, Slavs, the disabled, homosexuals, gypsies, and other marginalized people.
 Includes a searchable database of internees and a growing collection of crowd-sourced newspaper accounts about how the Holocaust was reported in the American press.

-Wellcome Images - Features historic scientific and medical images from the vast Wellcome Library collection.
+Welcome Images - Features historic scientific and medical images from the vast Welcome Library collection.

 The Avalon Project - Documents in law, history, and diplomacy from the ancient world to the present day, with special collections on human rights and the military tribunal in post-WWII Germany.